Santiago de Compostela

 As far as musical events are concerned, Santiago enjoys the presence of different music festivals, such as the “Vía Stellae” music festival or the “O Son do Camiño” festival.
 It should be noted that the city also has a seasonal offer of classical music, led by the Real Filharmonía de Galicia.

-Museums offer
+Museums offers

 As it could not be otherwise, the city of Santiago de Compostela has a large catalog of museums to visit, among which we can highlight: the museum of the Cathedral, the museum of the Pilgrimages, the Museum of Contemporary Art (CGAC), the Museo do Pobo Galego, the Casa da Troia, the Eugenio Granell Museum-Foundation, the Museum of Sacred Art or the City of Culture.